-On Facebook page ‘Frisian Americans‘ the question popped up what role certain Frisians played in the Whiskey Rebellion in Pennsylvania in 1794.
+On Facebook page 'Frisian Americans' the question popped up what role certain Frisians played in the Whiskey Rebellion in Pennsylvania in 1794.
 We checked, and the short answer is: none.
 The Whiskey Rebellion was a revolt of the so-called Pennsylvania Dutch farmers resisting the taxation of whiskey.
 It was crushed, without ice, by the young federal government.
-Interestingly, a former captain of the Continental Army by the name John Fries led a militia to restore federal authority.
-Only five years later, however, this same John Fries led a revolt against yet another government tax, the house tax.
+Interestingly, a former captain of the Continental Army by the name John Fries was in charge of a militia to restore federal authority.
+Only five years later, however, this same John Fries led a revolt against yet another government tax; the house tax.
 A revolt that became known as the Fries Rebellion.
 So, Frisians after all in the rebellions.
 Or not?

 It is common knowledge that the relation between Frisians and taxes always has been precarious.
 Especially if go-it-alone farmers come into play.
 Already in the first century AD, Frisians revolted against taxes imposed by the Romans.
 But think also of the saga of the so-called freedom privileges Frisians enjoyed since the Early Middle Ages, which basically revolved around the question to whom Frisians had to pay tribute or taxes.
 One of the medieval taxes was the huslotha (‘house plot’) tax to be paid to the Frankish king.
 Yet another striking example was when the bishop of Utrecht, Conrad of Swabia, imposed an additional tax on Frisia in the late eleventh century, he was murdered in 1099.
 The murder allegedly was committed by a Frisian merchant (Henstra 2012).